Cycle 1 (2011 Deadline)

 Pathways for indigenous knowledge engagement on marine biodiversity conservation

-PI: Marivic G. Pajaro, Haribon Foundation for the Conservation of Natural Resources, Inc.
+PI: Marivic G. Pajaro with co-PI Paul Watts, Haribon Foundation for the Conservation of Natural Resources, Inc.

 Project Dates: June 2012 - May 2015